Master Services Agreement

 6.4 Settlement timing

 Doro does not guarantee a specific settlement timeline.
-Actual settlement of a Transaction depends on the Buyer's payment method, the licensed PSP partner's processing time, banking cut-off times, and other factors outside Doro's control.
+Actual settlement of a Transaction depends on the Buyer's payment method, the processing time of each PSP Partner in the chain, banking and network cut-off times, and other factors outside Doro's control.

 7. Compliance obligations of the Agency